domenicbove/vagrant-confluent/README.md

 #BOX_BASE2 = "bento/ubuntu-16.04"
 ```

-## vagrant up will create the vms, as well as generate an inventory file
+## vagrant up will create 4 vms
 vagrant up

+## if you do not need kerberos, which is on node4
+vagrant up node1 node2 node3

 ## to start kerberos server and pull down keytabs run
 ansible-playbook -i inventories/kerberos.yml kerberos_server.yml